scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_3.md

    ```
    config terminal
    ```
 3. Start with the base BGP configuration.
 For *leaf-1* we will be using AS65001 per the topology diagram.
+Enter the below CLI commands.
    ```
    router bgp 65001
    bgp router-id 10.0.0.1